 Return to the M4 and head west.
 This will be a journey of about 100 miles (160km) towards Bristol.
 Rest stops at service stations can be found at Reading, Chieveley, Membury or Leigh Delamere, in that order.
 As you approach Bristol you will join the M5 motorway at Junction 20 to head south west following signs for Exeter.
 You will cross over the Bristol docks area at Portbury then exit at Junction 19 and follow the A369 Pill Road in the direction of Bristol.
 After a short while you will see a large green sign advertising Leigh Court, this will take you left off the main road up a driveway to Leigh Court itself.
 The earliest building on this site was built as a retreat for the monks of St Augustine's Abbey in Bristol, it was rebuilt in the 16th century then rebuilt again in 1814 to a Palladian design by Thomas Hopper.
 The interiors were used for a number of Ball scenes in Bridgerton.
 The colourful Ingenue Ball, the Princes Ball where Prince Friedrich of Prussia made his advances towards Daphne and the Crawford Ball where Nigel Berbrooke did likewise.

 Leaving Leigh Court it is a short drive into the city of Bath where so much of Bridgerton was filmed, in this case it would be better to do all this on foot.
 Take the A369 towards Bristol.
 A very nice brief side trip is to make a left turn on the B3129 to see the breathtaking Clifton Suspension Bridge which opened in 1864 and sits 250ft (75 metres) above the Avon Gorge.
+There is a £1 charge to cross it, payable by contactless card, no cash.

 Back on the A369, join the A370 into Bristol.
 You are now upstream from the Avon Gorge following the Avon Valley towards Bath.
 Skirt the old docks and join the A4 Bristol Road to Bath.
 Eventually you will bear left on the A36 into the city centre.
 If you can get a spot at the Manvers Street car park it is the most centrally located parking area for a Bridgerton walking tour.